Skip to content

 • Attribute mapping - email, first name, and last name fields from your identity provider to Tallyfy

-• Testing - verify with different user types before rolling out org-wide
+• Testing - the wizard’s built-in test, plus a check with different user types before rolling out org-wide

-1. Pick the setup guide for your identity provider above
+2. Pick the setup guide for your identity provider above and follow it alongside the wizard

 If you’re stuck in a login loop or can’t get past the login screen, visit https://account.tallyfy.com/logout to clear all sessions.
 Then clear your browser cookies for tallyfy.com, wait 10-15 seconds, and log in again.